m1shaezez/serversstatus/README.md

 # Changelog v3
 Beta 3: Uploaded to public.
 Beta 3 is now supported Windows XP SP3 + Windows Vista (SP2 with Platform Update).
 Beta 3 is now have a portable version (.jar).
 Beta 3 is now have a new tray icon in Windows 7-10.
 New Mozilla Public License 2.0 in Github.
 No more .exe!
 Run .rar (ZIP WINRAR)

+# Changelog v4
+Beta 4: Uploade to public.
+Beta 4 is now supported Windows Vista (SP1).
+Beta 4 is now have a portable version (.jar).
+Beta 4 is now have a new fixed tray icon (only Windows 8.1).
+Beta 4 is now have fixed a any bugs.
+Beta 4 is now have a new 4 services.
+Beta 4 is now have a new 1 function (Version)